-MAC addresses are assigned for management NICs from a pool of up to 3 MAC addresses allocated specifically for manageability.
-The total number of MAC addresses in the pool is dependent on the product HW constraints (e.g. a board with 2 NIC ports available for manageability would have a MAC allocation pool of 2 addresses).
+MAC addresses are assigned for management NICs from a pool of up to three MAC addresses allocated specifically for manageability.
+The total number of MAC addresses in the pool is dependent on the product HW constraints (for example, a board with two NIC ports available for manageability would have a MAC allocation pool of two addresses).